Category

 When automated vehicles provide different levels of automation in one system, a challenge arises: how to communicate drivers' responsibility during (and when switching between) these different levels of automation?

-To tackle this challenge an Human Machine Interface (HMI) was designed and applied to several use-cases (emergency- and comfort- situations, mode transfers).
-The holistic design combines behaviour and lay-out of screens, lighting, sounds and other sorts of (tactile) components in order to enhance the communication between driver and autonomous driving systems.
-It is designed in such a way that either driver and/or automation are able to decide which automation level suit specific situations.
+To tackle this challenge a Human Machine Interface (HMI) was designed and applied to several use cases (emergency- and comfort- situations, mode transfers).
+The holistic design combines the behaviour and layout of screens, lighting, sounds, and other (tactile) components to enhance communication between the driver and autonomous driving systems.
+It is designed so that either the driver and/or automation can decide which automation level suits specific situations.

-By conducting VR-, simulator- and on-road experiments it is being evaluated if the (collaboration of the) HMI components enable clear communication between automation and the human driver.
+By conducting VR-, simulator- and on-road experiments it is being evaluated if the (collaboration of the) HMI components enables clear communication between automation and the human driver.

-This is an ongoing project, in which the design has not been (publicly) published, therefore the visual shown on this page merely give an abstract impression.
+The design has not been (publicly) published, therefore the visual shown on this page merely gives an abstract impression.

 Summary